Least developed countries: Overview

-G33 countries: a coalition of developing countries in regards to agriculture.
+G33 countries: a coalition of developing countries in regard to agriculture.

 LDC criteria are reviewed every three years by the Committee for Development Policy (CDP) of the UN Economic and Social Council (ECOSOC).
 Countries may be removed from the LDC classification when indicators exceed these criteria in two consecutive triennial reviews.
 The United Nations Office of the High Representative for the Least Developed Countries, Landlocked Developing Countries and Small Island Developing States (UN-OHRLLS) coordinates UN support and provides advocacy services for Least Developed Countries.
-The classification (As of December 2020) applies to 46 countries.
+The classification (As of December 2024) applies to 44 countries.

 At the UN's fourth conference on LDCs, which was held in May 2011, delegates endorsed a goal targeting the promotion of at least half the current LDC countries within the next ten years.
-As of 2018, ten or more countries were expected to graduate in 2024, with Bangladesh and Djibouti already satisfying all criteria in 2018.
+As of 2018, ten or more countries were expected to graduate in 2024, with Bangladesh already satisfying all criteria in 2018.

-There is one country which presently meets the criteria and two countries which previously met the criteria for LDC status, but declined to be included in the index, questioning the validity or accuracy of the CDP's data: Ghana (no longer meets criteria as of 1994), Papua New Guinea (no longer meets criteria as of 2009), and Zimbabwe.
+No country presently meets the criteria and there are three countries which previously met the criteria for LDC status, but declined to be included in the index, questioning the validity or accuracy of the CDP's data: Ghana (no longer meets criteria as of 1994), Papua New Guinea (no longer meets criteria as of 2009) and Zimbabwe (no longer meets criteria as of 2018).